greenelab/xswap-manuscript/manuscript.md

 Moreover, this comparison would not have been possible without network permutation as the comparison required features to be computed on permuted networks.

 ## Conclusion

+We developed a network permutation framework and open source software implementation that quantifies the probability of edge existence due to degree and can assess the fraction of feature performance attributable to degree.
+We demonstrated the superiority of the edge prior over other degree-based features for quantifying the effect of degree on the probability of edge existence.
+The XSwap methods and software provide a context for evaluating edge prediction methods and specific predictions for reliance on degree and, therefore, nonspecificity.
+Network edge prediction is a common task in biological and biomedical research, and it can be greatly influenced by degree.
+Degree should be considered directly in prediction approaches to avoid making nonspecific or trivial predictions due to degree imbalance or bias.
+A careful accounting of degree's effects enables contextualized model evaluation and can help to quantify nonspecificity in biomedical network edge prediction.

 ## References {.page_break_before}